dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 Initialization: `i2c_init`

   1. You'll need to setup the GPIO SCL and SDA pins.
+Note that these are different than the i2c device so you need a dev barrier.

      You can see those in [../../docs/gpio.png][gpio-pins].
 You can then look up how to set them in the BCM doc p 102:

 <p align="center">
   <img src="images/gpio-i2c.png" width="500" />